Top of the Ticket

-Secret Service needs more money to guard Obama and McCain
+Opinion: Secret Service needs more money to guard Obama and McCain

-As virtually every White House contender has done since the Republic began, this year's major-party presidential candidates each vow to cut "wasteful" government spending and in general impose "fiscal discipline" in Washington.
+As virtually every White House contender has done since the Republic began, this year’s major-party presidential candidates each vow to cut ‘wasteful’ government spending and in general impose ‘fiscal discipline’ in Washington.

-Presumptive Democratic presidential candidate Barack Obama campaigns in Missouri recently under the watchful eye of several Secret Service agents Yet here comes news that their very pursuit of the office is adding to the taxpayer's burden.
+Yet here comes news that their very pursuit of the office is adding to the taxpayer’s burden.

-In a short item, the Associated Press reported that "the Secret Service has asked for an extra $9.5 million to cover unexpected costs of protecting the presidential candidates during what has turned into a historic year for the agency’s campaign security job."
+In a short item, the Associated Press reported that ‘the Secret Service has asked for an extra $9.5 million to cover unexpected costs of protecting the presidential candidates during what has turned into a historic year for the agency’s campaign security job.’

 According to the AP story, the service already had anticipated a strain on its pocketbook, budgeting $106.65 million for the 2008 campaign cycle, up from $73.3 million in 2004 (at the time, a record).